 SEC filings are financial statements, periodic reports, and other formal documents that public companies, broker-dealers, and insiders are required to submit to the U.S. Securities and Exchange Commission (SEC).
-The SEC was created in the 1930s with an aim to curb the stock manipulation and fraud that was taking place among companies.
+The SEC was created in the 1930s with an aim to curb stock manipulation and fraud that was taking place among companies.
 The regulatory body collects financial and operational information of publicly traded domestic and foreign companies.

 Importance of SEC filings